kingfalcon/udacity-osm-project/project_file.md

     # sample of the map when validating.
     process_map(OSM_PATH, validate=True)
 ```
 Unfortunately, after running for ~20 minutes, the validator spit out an error saying that one of my 'values' contained a null, which was not permitted according to the schema that I loaded for the data set.
 Specifically, the error was occuring for the data point with id equal to '4913173622'.
-After investigating the source of the problem, I realized that the raw street name included a trailing space.
+After investigating the source of the problem, I realized that the raw street name included a trailing space, and my street_name.py script was not properly designed to handle this edge case.
+As a result, I updated my script and the data set validated successfully.

 # Data Overview and Additional Ideas
 In this section, I have included some summary statistics about the dataset, the SQL queries used to obtain them, and some additional thoughts about the data.